KrishnaRishi2208/ESP8266-ThingsBoard-UltraSonic-Sensor/README.md

       Go to dashboards and import ultrasonic_test.json file.

       In the dashboard, change the alias to the device you just created.

+      Here, you may need to add the data key as "distance"(use the same spelling).

 4)Now, upload your code to esp8266 and view the data on your ThingsBoard dashboard.